webrecorder/browsertrix/docs/develop/frontend-dev.md

 API_BASE_URL=http://localhost:30870
 ```

-??? info "Port when using Minikube (on Mac)"
+??? info "Port when using Minikube (on macOS)"

-    When using Minikube on a Mac, the port will not be 30870.
+    When using Minikube on macOS, the port will not be 30870.
 Instead, Minikube opens a tunnel to a random port,
     obtained by running `minikube service browsertrix-cloud-frontend --url` in a separate terminal.

     Set API_BASE_URL to provided URL instead, eg. `API_BASE_URL=http://127.0.0.1:<TUNNEL_PORT>`